Catch, appreciate, and return

-Our angling members are an eclectic bunch.
+Our angling supporters are an eclectic bunch.
 Some are drawn to our oldest strains of carp though an appreciation of the traditions and heritage of angling, whereas some see fishing for wildies as progressive and a way of bucking the trend for ‘biggest is best’.
 Most share a hunger for adventure that comes from searching for ‘lost’ lakes and ‘forgotten’ strains of fish, all bound by the seemingly impossible quest to discover and fish for an ancient strain of carp that has existed undisturbed for centuries.

 Travel light, fish simply

 To aid their search, wild carp enthusiasts tend to travel light and fish simply – stalking fish and using only one rod.
 In doing so, they often find themselves journeying deep into the wilds of nature, perhaps staring at a carp while being high up a mountain.
 When it comes to fishing for wildies, a map, walking boots and a strong sense of direction are more useful than the barrowload of paraphernalia usually associated with carp fishing.

 Hard to find, easy to catch?